RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 ## Git Log to View Commits on Feature Branch since it was Checked Out
 If you planned well and used good messages, you should be able to clearly see the design of the code in the ***commit log***.
 `git log --oneline main..branch-name` displays only the commits you created since the feature branch was checked out.
-The `--oneline` flag abbreviates the log to one line, ommitting the author and date information.
+The `--oneline` flag abbreviates the log to one line, omitting the author and date information.